burlachenkok/exploring-python3/python_details.md

 ## Matplotlib

 [Matplotlib](http://matplotlib.org/) is a plotting library.
-In this section give a brief introduction to the **`matplotlib.pyplot`** module, which provides a plotting system similar to  MATLAB.
+This section gives a brief introduction to the **`matplotlib.pyplot`** module, which provides a plotting system similar to  MATLAB.
 Documentation: http://matplotlib.org/api/pyplot_api.html

 ### Plots